Hyperlipoproteinemia type 1

 - Hyperchylomicro-nemia familial

 This condition is characterized by inflammation of the pancreas (pancreatitis), abdominal pain, enlargement of the liver and spleen (hepatosplenomegaly), and small yellow skin lesions called eruptive xanthomas.
-Mutations in the LPL gene cause hyperlipoproteinemia type 1, and this condition is inherited in an autosomal recessive pattern.
-The treatment for hyperlipoproteinemia type 1 is a low-fat diet.Hyperlipoproteinemia type 1 is an inherited condition that disrupts the normal breakdown of fats in the body.
+Hyperlipoproteinemia type 1 is caused by mutations in the LPL gene.
+This condition is inherited in an autosomal recessive pattern.
+Treatment aims to control the symptoms through a low-fat diet.Hyperlipoproteinemia type 1 is an inherited condition that disrupts the normal breakdown of fats in the body, causing a large amount of fat to build up in the blood.

 - Genetics Home Reference (GHR) contains information on Hyperlipoproteinemia type 1.
 This website is maintained by the National Library of Medicine.